 As for why they gave us a bomb, well, they apparently came upon the information that the cult was establishing contact through a stable portal to another universe, so our job was to figure out how they were doing this, and deliver the ‘package,' so to speak.
 We deployed about two klicks off from our destination, because any closer and the bird would get zapped from the sky.
 We were at least authorized to communicate with our handler at HQ, this time, because unlike the Prometheus Mandate, a cult that was previously only known for huffing paint fumes wasn't going to intercept our calls.

 Looking through our night vision, we moved through the woods as quick as we could, our armor insulating us from the cold as the sky flashed with lightning overhead.
-Barry led the way with his coms equipment, our cloaking fields shimmering upon the air as we passed through the trees.
-Slowly, the terrain began to rise as we moved up a mountainous incline, large rocks jutting out of the snow as our armor carried us forward.
+Barry led the way with his coms equipment, our cloaking fields shimmering upon the air while we passed through the trees.
+Slowly, the terrain began to rise as we moved up a mountainous incline, large rocks jutting out of the snow.

 "Hold on," said Barry, his blur pointing at a section of stone that was chiseled flat, and painted with a rune in dried blood.
 "That's Elder Futhark - a reversed thurisaz rune."